dmotts/vue-filters-mixins-project/README.md

-# vue-simple
+# Vue Filters & Mixins Project

-> A simple Vue.js project
+> A simple project going through the functions of vue filters and mixins

 ## Build Setup